baileyballangarry/osticket-postinstall/README.md

 </p>

 <p>
-After creating Agents, the next step is to create Users, who are clients that submit tickets when they encounter problems.
-A User is identified by their email address.
-Follow the steps below to create a User:
+Once you've set up Agents, the next task is to establish Users, individuals who will submit tickets when they encounter issues.
+Each User is associated with their email address.
+To create a User, follow these steps:

-Navigate to the Agent Panel, select Users, and click on "User Directory".
+Go to the Agent Panel, choose "Users," and then click on "User Directory."

-Click "Add User" to create a new User or Users.
+Click "Add User" to generate one or multiple Users.

-After creating one or more Users, the User Directory should appear as shown in the following image:
+After creating one or more Users, the User Directory should look like the image provided below:
 </p>

 <p>